nicholas-maspons/dynamic-web-applications/Week-03/README.md

 (fix later, i just need to push SOMETHING)

 - Tailwind
-    - How to set it up
+    - Notes on how to set it up: Add later
 - Pages

 - Extra